wesovilabs/exkorpion/README.md

   - By default **Exkorpion** will search files ended by "**.._scenario.exs**" inside directory scenarios.
 This could be easyly customized (We explain in following articles.)

+  - We can write one or more scenarios per file

+  - To run the exkorpion scenarios we just need to run

+    ```elixir

+      MIX_ENV=test mix exkorpion
+    ```